 A positive impact of automation concerns safety since automated terminals are less prone to accidents with fewer (or no) workers directly present.
 Automated equipment also tends to be electrically powered, reducing local environmental externalities such as pollution and noise.
 Further, terminal automation can be effective in a context where labor is expensive or difficult to find and train.

 A major challenge in automating an existing terminal facility is how to phase the process with existing operations.
-The removal of old equipment and installing automated equipment requires a temporary loss of capacity and operational efficiency.
+Removing old equipment and installing automated equipment requires a temporary loss of capacity and operational efficiency.
 The implementation period for an automated terminal is typically longer than for conventional terminals.
-Terminal operators have to invest large sums of money for a longer time period any ROI can be achieved.
+Terminal operators have to invest large sums of money for a longer time period to achieve any ROI.
 The long implementation time is caused by extended terminal construction and testing periods.
 Converting an existing fully operational terminal to an automated facility can be complex.
 The operator will need to temporarily give up some of its terminal capacity and be faced with managing two operational systems (automated and non-automated) during the transition period.
 This may involve a decision to lose revenue while automation is taking place, but with the expected benefit of improved efficiency.

 Since automation is a relatively recent process starting to diffuse through the container port system, its impacts are not well understood.
-Shipping networks, terminal operations, and the footprint of containerization as well as the interactions between key stakeholders such as shipping lines, cargo owners, and logistics service providers are all impacted.
+Shipping networks, terminal operations, the footprint of containerization, and the interactions between key stakeholders such as shipping lines, cargo owners, and logistics service providers are all impacted.
 It also remains to be seen what are the applicable limits of terminal automation and at what level it does not generate significant additional value.

 - Davidson, N., 2018.
 Retrofit terminal automation measuring the market.
 Port Technology International, 77, pp. 1-3.

 - Ioannou, P. and H. Jula (2008) “Automated container terminal concepts”.
 Intelligent Freight Transportation, 27.